Kytha/Aurum/README.md

 }
 ```

+It is important to note that mining is computational taxing, and therefore miners which successfully win the next block get to add a reward transaction to themselves onto the new block.
+Right now the current Bitcoin reward is 12.5 BTC.

-All nodes are notified that a new block was discovered.
+After a block has been mined, all nodes are notified that a new block was discovered.
 They double-check the solution to ensure it is a valid block and then begin working on the next block.
 Here is a code snippet for validating new blocks:

 ```javascript
 export function isValidNextBlock(nextBlock, previousBlock) {